-All staff attend a full first aid course and are up to date on providing first aid, as are the House Matrons and many other school staff.
+All sports staff attend a full first aid course and are up to date on providing first aid, as are the House Matrons and many other school staff.

-In the rugby season, the health centre staff's up on match days and training days to ensure adequate coverage.
-A pitch side shed is staffed with a nurse and a second nurse is in attendance on a golf buggy for ferrying pupils injured off the pitch.
-A rugby pitch side doctor is also in attendance on match days and runs a full post match mop up clinic at the end of the match day.
-The Health centre is also staffed with an additional 2 nurses to attend to those pupils who are requiring more advanced care post injury.
+In the rugby season, the Health Centre staffs up on match days and training days to ensure the best possible coverage.
+A pitch-side shed is staffed with a nurse and a second nurse is in attendance on a buggy for ferrying pupils injured off the pitch.

+A rugby pitch side doctor is also in attendance on match days and runs a full post-match clinic at the end of the match day.
+The Health Centre is also staffed with an additional two nurses to attend to those pupils who are requiring more advanced care post injury.

-We use the off games database to record pupils who cannot participate in sport.
-This is the school system in place for information sharing with HN's HM's, sports staff and the Health Centre ensuring off games are recorded accurately.
+We use SOCS to record pupils who cannot participate in sport.
+This is the school system in place for information sharing with House Nurse, HM's, sports staff, Return to Play and the Health Centre ensuring off games are recorded accurately.